-Kealie: Okay, alright, so there are a lot of terms for drag and styles of drag from drag queen, drag queen, to glamour queen, male impersonator comedy queen, beared queen, queer artist, bio queen, camp queen, and among others, are there particular labels that you would catergorize yourself underneath?
+Kealie: Okay, alright, so there are a lot of terms for drag and styles of drag from drag queen and drag king, to glamour queen, male impersonator comedy queen, bearded queen, queer artist, bio queen, camp queen, and among others, are there particular labels that you would categorize yourself underneath?

 Paris Starz: So…

 Kealie: Does the type of drag you do affect your life as a drag artist?